Skip to main content

 variables:

-Alternatively, you can configure the same config using the UI.
+Alternatively, you can configure the same variable using the UI.

 note

-At the time of writing this document, the latest CUDA version was showing as 12.1.
-Please follow the steps below to determine the latest override value for the CONDA_OVERRIDE_CUDA environment variable.
+At the time of writing this document, the latest CUDA version was showing as 12.4.
+Please follow the steps above to determine the highest supported version to use as an override value for the CONDA_OVERRIDE_CUDA environment variable.

 3. Validating the setup